FreeForm Concludes a Landmark Showcase at IFLA APR 2025 - www.lokmattimes.com

 FreeForm Concludes a Landmark Showcase at IFLA APR 2025

-PNN New Delhi [India], November 18: FreeForm, the architectural finishes division of Vyara Tiles Ltd., successfully concluded its presence ...
+New Delhi [India], November 18: FreeForm, the architectural finishes division of Vyara Tiles Ltd., successfully concluded its presence as ...

 New Delhi [India], November 18: FreeForm, the architectural finishes division of Vyara Tiles Ltd., successfully concluded its presence as Platinum Partner at the International Federation of Landscape Architects – Asia Pacific Region (IFLA–APR) Congress 2025.
 The IFLA- APR consisted of representation from 14 countries and was hosted by the Indian Society of Landscape Architects (ISOLA) for the first time in India at the Jio World Convention Centre, Mumbai.
 Bringing together global experts, practitioners, and innovators, the congress highlighted the urgent need for sustainable, resilient, and context-driven design across the Asia-Pacific region.